bdlukaa/fl_toast/README.md

 ✔️ Easy-to-use - Made for new and advanced developers\
 ✔️ Animations - Supports any kind of animation\
-✔️ Made Fully in flutter - No need to use platform channels to show toasts
+✔️ Made Fully in flutter - No need to use platform channels to show toasts\
+✔️ `BuildContext` is not necessary

 ## Usage